Gabriel Rockhill: Critical Theory Workshop

 Since 2008, Rockhill has directed the Critical Theory Workshop/Atelier de Théorie Critique in Paris.
 Originally conceived as a study abroad program for Villanova University, it currently operates as an independent nonprofit that hosts an annual Summer School at the School for Advanced Studies in the Social Sciences.

-Critical Theory and the Cold War
+Critical theory and the Cold War

-In addition to his scholarly publications, Rockhill has written a number of essays of political critiques that tie the United States' Central Intelligence Agency and other Western capitalist nation-states' security apparatus of having influenced the anti-communist politics of Western intellectual thought, including the Frankfurt School, Michel Foucault, and Slavoj Žižek.
-These online articles for prominent left literary publications have been subject to widespread debate and have been translated into multiple languages.
+In addition to his scholarly publications, Rockhill has written a number of essays of political critiques that tie the United States' Central Intelligence Agency and other Western capitalist nation-states's security apparatuses to the anti-communist politics of Western intellectual thought, including the Frankfurt School, Michel Foucault, and Slavoj Žižek.
+These online articles for left literary publications have been subject to debate and have been translated into multiple languages.